-- The readiness lights will either flash or stay lit. - The readiness lights will not illuminate immediately after ignition is turned on.

-• A series of five beeps will be heard.
-The tone pattern will repeat periodically until the problem and light are repaired.
+- The readiness lights will either flash or stay lit. - The readiness lights will not illuminate immediately after ignition is turned on. - ignition is turned on.
+A series of five beeps will be heard.
+The tone pattern will repeat periodically until the problem and/or light are repaired.